 Our Honor Code is equally simple and celebrates honesty: “I will not lie, cheat or steal, or tolerate those who do.”

 Over the course of a year, Middle Schoolers hear more than 75 ethics speeches from their peers and teachers.
 Recent student topics include the power of laughter, the benefits of embracing one's own shortcomings, and taking action to preserve freedom.
 Middle Schoolers also participate in an ethics class once per cycle, or every eight days.

-Another huge part of character education occurs when you put the lessons you learn to work for the good of others.
+Another huge part of character education is when you put the lessons you learn to work for the good of others.
 We partner with 10 organizations to provide students with community service opportunities, and 35 events are scheduled for the 2018–19 school year.
 Community service is voluntary at Landon, but most boys participate in at least one project.
-You can act as a “buddy” for Special Olympics athletes during basketball games hosted in Landon’s gym, serve meals to the homeless with Thrive DC, pack Thanksgiving baskets for in-need families, or clean up local trails for the good of the environment.
+You can act as a “buddy” for Special Olympics athletes during basketball games hosted in Landon’s gym, serve meals to the homeless with Thrive DC, pack Thanksgiving baskets for in-need families, or clean up local trails.